allan-gounden/how-to-secure-your-win11-pc/README.md

  - DO NOT OVERCLOCK YOUR PC (AMD PBO should be safe, but not sure yet).
 Keep your PC in the specifications.
 Electrical engineers now what they are doing.
 Programmers of bioses often do not seem to know what they are doing or more reasonable it must be the marketing department! :)

- - DO NOT INSTALL WSL2, just installed it and got hacked again (bash was open with debian as a distribution) :( "They" always target the developers.
+ - DO NOT INSTALL WSL2, installed it today and just got hacked again (bash was open with debian as a distribution) :( "They" always target the developers.
 If you develop under Linux (I do not) use Gentoo and use the linux kernel with your own configuration (use the linux kernel und configure it)!
 There might be some other good alternatives out there (Alpine linux?).

  - Try to always use Microsoft Defender Application Guard and not the normal Edge-Browser!
 Unfortanetly it is not always possible and you can not set it as default yet :(